 Efficient study design: All enrolment (screening, informed consent, eligibility review and baseline data) and follow-up procedures (daily diary, hospitalisations and deaths) can be performed and captured online on the trial website or by telephone with a member of the trial team.
 Randomisation is online and automatic following eligibility confirmation.
-Participant packs containing swabs and medications are sent from the central study team directly to the participant.
+Participant packs and medications are sent from the central study team directly to the participant.

-Data to be recorded: In the online daily diary (completed for 28 days)/ during telephone calls, participants or Study Partners will rate the severity of symptoms, record contacts with the health services (including hospital admission), record medication use, and new infections in the household.
-To assess well-being five questions of WHO-5 will be asked on days 14 and 28.
-We will capture ethnicity and care home residency at baseline.
+Data to be recorded: We will capture demographic features including ethnicity and care home residency at baseline.
+In the online daily diary (completed for 28 days)/ during telephone calls, participants or their Study Partners will rate the severity of symptoms, record contacts with the health services (including hospital admission), record medication use, and new infections in the household.
+The WHO-5 Wellbeing Index, a five-question instrument, will assess wellbeing at baseline and on days 14 and 28.
+Follow-up beyond 28 days after randomisation will be accessing electronic medical records and by participant questionnaire for information relevant to the longer term consequences of COVID-19.

-Numbers to be randomised: The trial will continue until either superiority or futility is claimed for each intervention, or until the pandemic expires in the population.
-We estimate that approximately 400 participants per arm (800 participants total if only a single intervention vs. Usual Care) will be required to provide 90% power for detecting a an approximate difference of 2 days in median recovery time.
+Numbers to be randomised: The trial will continue until either superiority or futility is claimed for each intervention.
+We estimate that approximately 400 participants per arm (800 participants total if only a single intervention vs. Usual Care) will be required to provide 90% power for detecting an approximate difference of 2 days in median recovery time.
 We estimate that approximately 1500 participants per arm (3000 participants total if only a single intervention vs. usual care) will be required to provide 90% power for detecting a 50% reduction in the relative risk of hospitalisation and/or death.